 In every aspect of her practice, client service is Sharon’s top priority.
 She seeks swift results always keeping her client’s goals top of mind.

-Sharon focuses on complex commercial and civil litigation for major financial institutions, insurers, privately- and publicly-held corporations, municipalities, small businesses and technology start-ups and international companies.
-She litigates commercial disputes including class action defense in both the employment and insurance contexts, real estate and title-related litigation, breach of contract actions concerning employment and non-compete agreements, restrictive covenants, or other professional services agreements, and business torts.
-Sharon also handles labor and employment business litigation concerning trade secret theft, wrongful termination, Title VII, ADA, and ADEA discrimination as well as wage and hour and misclassification disputes.
-She has strong experience representing tribal governments and tribally-owned organizations in the Southwest, and chairs the firm’s Tribal Law and Governance practice.
+Sharon finds creative solutions and strategies to effect real-world resolutions for her clients.
+Her client base includes businesses of all sizes.
+She works with healthcare and technology companies, including start-ups, international businesses, major financial institutions, insurance companies, and Tribes and their business arms.
+She litigates breach of contract actions concerning employment and non-compete agreements, restrictive covenants, or other professional services agreements, and employment class actions in the wage and hour context.
+Sharon also handles employment business litigation concerning trade secret theft, wrongful termination, Title VII, ADA, and ADEA discrimination as well as wage and hour and misclassification disputes.
+She has strong experience representing tribal governments and tribally-owned business arms in the Southwest, and chairs the firm’s Tribal Law and Governance practice.

 Sharon’s experience also includes tort-related business disputes, including tortious interference with business expectancies, negligence, and related claims.

-In an effort to preempt litigation, Sharon counsels and trains human resources professionals on employment and labor law issues and compliance.
+In an effort to preempt litigation, Sharon counsels and trains human resources professionals on employment law issues and compliance.

-Sharon has experience high level and sensitive employment investigations and in representing legislative bodies and key witnesses with respect to independent investigations of individual legislative members.
+Sharon has experience in high level and sensitive employment investigations and in representing legislative bodies and key witnesses with respect to independent investigations of individual legislative members.

 She represents clients in Arizona state and federal court and in arbitrations before the American Arbitration Association and other arbitral forums, and has experience representing clients in appellate matters before the Arizona Court of Appeals.

 Sharon counsels clients about feasible ways in which to engage in business on tribal land in order to promote beneficial economic relationships.

 Sharon has held Tribal Human Resource Professional certification through the National Native American Human Resources Association and has presented on emerging topics in this area.

-Prior to joining the firm, Sharon developed her legal skills as a judicial law clerk for Judge John C. Gemmill (ret.), Arizona Court of Appeals Division.
+Prior to joining the firm, Sharon developed her legal skills as a judicial law clerk for Judge John C. Gemmill (ret.), Arizona Court of Appeals Division 1.

-Sharon is a judge pro tem for the Superior Court of Maricopa County, Arizona and a member of the Arizona State Bar Civil Practice and Procedure Rules committee where she has chaired various subcommittees.
+Sharon has served as a judge pro tem for the Superior Court of Maricopa County, Arizona and is a member of the Arizona State Bar Civil Practice and Procedure Rules committee.